awsdocs/aws-doc-sdk-examples/basics_scenarios/s3_batch/SPECIFICATION.md

 ## Overview

-This document outlines the technical specifications for the _Amazon S3 Batch Basic Scenario_, a scenario designed to demonstrate Amazon S3 Batch functionality and SDKs.
+This document outlines the technical specifications for the _Amazon S3 Batch Basic Scenario_, a scenario designed to demonstrate Amazon S3 Batch opertions functionality and SDKs.
 It is primarily intended for the AWS code examples team to use while developing this example in additional languages.

 ## Resources
-The required resources for this basic scenario include an IAM role and an S3 bucket.
-The IAM role is created using an AWS CloudFormation template, and the S3 bucket is created and populated with files using the AWS SDK.
-The scenario automatically deploys the CloudFormation stack, so the user running the program does not need to take any action.
+The required resources is an IAM role that is automatically created using an AWS CloudFormation template.

 ## Scenario Program Flow
 The Amazon S3 Batch basic scenario executes the following steps: